Program overview

 Career Options

-Graduates of the Business - Insurance program can pursue a variety of career paths in the property and casualty insurance industry.
+Graduates of the Business - Insurance program can pursue various career opportunities in the property and casualty insurance industry.
 Here are some potential job roles:

-- Claims Adjuster: Investigate and settle claims while ensuring customer satisfaction.
+• Claims Adjuster - Investigate and settle claims while ensuring quality customer service and cost control.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.